 - Jouzu desune 【上手ですね】 – This means “You’re very good, aren’t you?”.
-The only reason it is mentioned is that even if you are not very good, Japanese will often say this to be nice.
+The only reason it is mentioned is that even if you are not very good, the Japanese will often say this to be nice.
 Don’t get cocky.

 - Kai 【かい】 – A colloquial way of saying “desu ka”.
 Used mostly by men.

 - Keitai 【携帯】 – Though not literally, in effect it means “cell phone”.
 The longer version would be “Keitai Denwa”.

 - Kimochi Warui 【気持ち悪い】 – meaning “bad feeling”.
 This phrase can be used anywhere from feeling sick (stomach) to seeing something disgusting to seeing the creep down the street.